TheGoodlike13/sahyun_bot/README.md

 #### [customsforge]

-ApiKey = key used in login form of customsforge.com

-Username = username for an account in customsforge.com
+Email = email for an account in customsforge.com

-Password = password for an account in customsforge.com;
+Password = password for an account in customsforge.com
-while unlikely, it is possible the password will be sent over plaintext, so change it to something completely random or anything else you wouldn't mind exposed

 BatchSize = amount of values returned per request; defaults to 100; allowed range: [1..100]